-Malaria is a febrile illness due to infection with the plasmodium parasite, and is transmitted between humans via mosquitoes.
-Of the five plasmodium species known to cause illness in humans, P. falciparum is the most common, especially in sub-Saharan Africa, and causes the majority of severe illness and deaths.
-The clinical illness develops due to the presence of asexual stage parasites (sporozoites) in the persons bloodstream, but transmission to mosquitoes is via the sexual stage parasites (gametocytes), which develop from sporozoites at some point after infection.
+Malaria is a febrile illness due to infection with the Plasmodium parasite, and is transmitted between humans via mosquitoes.
+Of the five Plasmodium species known to cause illness in humans, Plasmodium falciparum is the most common, especially in sub-Saharan Africa, and causes the majority of severe illnesses and deaths.
+The clinical illness develops due to the presence of asexual stage parasites (sporozoites) in the person's bloodstream, but transmission to mosquitoes is via the sexual stage parasites (gametocytes), which develop from sporozoites at some point after infection.

 Artemisinin-based combination therapies (ACTs) are currently recommended worldwide as the primary treatment for symptomatic P. falciparum malaria (WHO 2010).
-The artemisininderivatives treat the clinical illness by rapidly reducing the number of circulating sporozoites, which also reduces the potential for sporozoites to develop into gametocytes for onward transmission.
-The artemisinin-derivatives have been shown to kill early developing gametocytes, but they have no direct effects on mature gametocytes (Price 1996; Chotivanich 2006; Okell 2008a; Okell 2008b).
-The partner drugs in ACTs (mefloquine, amodiaquine, piperaquine, lumefantrine and sulfadoxine-pyrimethamine) are schizonticides with variable effects on gametocytes, and none adequately targets mature gametocytes (Drakeley 2006; Barnes 2008).
-In untreated infection, gametocytes can remain present for months as successive new generations are produced, and even following treatment they may persist for several weeks (Smalley 1977; Eichner 2001: Bousema 2010).
+The artemisinin derivatives treat the clinical illness by rapidly reducing the number of circulating schizonts and merozoites, which also reduces the potential for these stages to develop into gametocytes for onward transmission.
+The artemisinin derivatives have been shown to kill early developing gametocytes, but they have no direct effects on mature gametocytes (Price 1996; Chotivanich 2006; Okell 2008a; Okell 2008b).
+The partner drugs in ACTs (mefloquine, amodiaquine, piperaquine, lumefantrine and sulfadoxinepyrimethamine) are schizonticides with variable effects on gametocytes, and none adequately targets mature gametocytes (Drakeley 2006; Barnes 2008).
+In untreated infection, gametocytes can remain present for months as successive new generations are produced, and even following treatment they may persist for several weeks (Smalley 1977; Eichner 2001; Bousema 2010).

 The mean circulation time of a mature P. falciparum gametocyte in humans has been estimated by microscopy or polymerase chain reaction (PCR) to be between 3.4 to 6.5 days (Smalley 1977; Eichner 2001; Bousema 2010).
-The minimum number of gametocytes required for transmission from an infected person to a mosquito has been estimated to be in the range of 100 to 300 per $\mu$ L blood (Carter 1988), and the percentage of bites on humans that result in mosquito infection ranges between 0.3% and 46%, although most estimates are in the range of 1% to 10% (Graves 1988; Killeen 2006; Churcher 2013).
+The infectivity of a person depends on the density of gametocytes in the bloodstream (Carter 1988; Bousema 2012).
+The percentage of bites on people that result in mosquito infection ranges between 0.3% and 46%, although most estimates are in the range of 1% to 10% (Graves 1988; Killeen 2006; Churcher 2013).

 After uptake of a P. falciparum-infected blood-meal by the mosquito, gametocytes mature into male and female gametes.
-When fertilized, diploid oocysts develop on the mosquito's stomach wall and subsequently mature into sporozoites that migrate to the salivary glands, ready to be released when biting the next human.
-The median number of oocysts formed in wild caught infected mosquitoes is two to three (Rosenberg 2008).
-Each oocyst develops thousands of sporozoites, but only about 20% are thought to reach the mosquito salivary glands, and fewer than 25 sporozoites on average are ejected during mosquito bloodfeeding (Rosenberg 1990; Rosenberg 2008).
+When fertilized, diploid oocysts develop on the mosquito's stomach wall and subsequently mature into sporozoites that migrate to the salivary glands, ready to be released when biting the next host.
+The median number of oocysts formed in wild-caught infected mosquitoes is two to three (Rosenberg 2008).
+Each oocyst develops thousands of sporozoites, but only about 20% are thought to reach the mosquito salivary glands and fewer than 25 sporozoites on average are ejected during mosquito blood-feeding (Rosenberg 1990; Rosenberg 2008).